ludat/conferer/README.md

 ## what, why and a bit of how

-VERY UNSTABLE DON'T USE IN PRODUCTION JUST YET

-Conferer is a library that defines ways to get configuration for your Haskell application and the libraries it uses, which is at heart string keys which map to other strings.
+Conferer is a library that defines ways of getting configuration for your Haskell application and the libraries it uses, which is at heart string keys which map to other strings.

 To get this map we use `Providers` which define a way to get a key (eg.
 `db.username`) that may or may not exist, we then use a list of providers for